Faucetworks is a Delaware-incorporated limited liability company founded in 2018 and headquartered in Emeryville, California.

 Ms. Barreto is a Jurisprudence and Social Policy Ph.D. candidate at the University of California – Berkeley School of Law graduate whose focus is on medical uses for artificial intelligence.
 She is a Eugene-Cota Robles Fellowship awardee and Fellow of the American Political Science Association.

 Ms. Montenegro is an experienced product development manager who has 13 years managing information technology and computer services for major European and Latin American corporations.
 She has a Masters degree in electrical engineering at Sonoma State University.

-Faucetworks collaborates with NeuroSpring, a 501(c)(3) public charity that supports neuroscience research, to obtain unbiased medical and scientific input on the Faucet AID.
+Faucetworks collaborates with NeuroSpring, a 501(c)(3) public charity that supports neuroscience research, to obtain independent medical and scientific input on the Virtual Neurologist.

 Dr. Hasegawa-Johnson is a Professor of Electrical and Computer Engineering at the University of Illinois – Urbana’s Beckman Institute for Advanced Science and Technology.
 He is a world-recognized authority in computer recognition of human speech and speech pathology, with specific experience in the use of artificial intelligence-based processes for medical uses.

 Dr. Abedi is a Research Scientist at the Biomedical & Tanslational Informatics Division of the Geisinger Health System.
 A former faculty member of the University of Memphis and Virginia Tech, Dr. Abedi is a pioneer in the use of artificial intelligence to evaluate neurological patients.
 Dr. Abedi supports the design and training of the Virtual Neurologist's computational algorithms.